Pruthvirajchawan/Yatri/README.md

 ### 2. Vision

-GlobeTrotter aims to help travelers understand the trade-offs behind every trip decision and continuously refine their plan into its most realistic, enjoyable version.
+Yatri aims to help travelers understand the trade-offs behind every trip decision and continuously refine their plan into its most realistic, enjoyable version.

 ---